modelscope/data-juicer/docs/DeveloperGuide.md

 ### (Optional) Make your OP fusible

-- If the calculation process of some intermediate variables in the new OP is reused in other existing OPs, this new OP can be added to the fusible OPs to accelerate the whole data processing with OP fusion technology. (e.g. both the `word_num_filter` and `word_repetition_filter` need to split the input text into words)
+- If the calculation process of some intermediate variables in the new OP is reused in other existing OPs, this new OP can be added to the fusible OPs to accelerate the whole data processing with OP fusion technology. (e.g. both the `words_num_filter` and `word_repetition_filter` need to split the input text into words)
 - When opening OP fusion, these reused calculation processes and intermediate variables can be shared in the `context` between
 OPs, thus reducing repeated calculations.